 You can follow the rest of the direction in this George Foreman Grill pork chop recipe.
 But keep in mind that the thicker the meat the longer it needs to cook.

-How to Make George Foreman grill Pork Chops
+How to Make Indoor Grill Pork Chops

 This is such a quick and easy main dish to make that you can have supper on the table in a matter of minutes.
 Of course, that depends on what you choose as side dishes.

 First of all, I brush pork chops on both sides with olive oil.
 This enables the seasoning to stick to them.